Bilbusaur/Travel-Costs/README.md

    - **Return Trip**
    - **Return + Overtime**
 4. View the detailed cost breakdown:
-   - Daily and total costs for fuel, labor, and travel time.
+   - Daily and total costs for fuel, labor, and travel.
+5. Manual & Automatic mode
+   - Automatic mode - collects the fuel price, ditstance miles and minutes as inputs.
+   - Manual back up mode, manually enter one-way distance and fuel prices and travel time for the calculations.

 ---